wagatzzz/Bank-Analysis/README.md

 # 🏦 Banking Data Analytics Project

-This project is a beginner-friendly end-to-end data analytics dashboard built using **MySQL** for the database and **Python (pandas, seaborn, matplotlib)** for querying and visualizing banking data.
+This project is an end-to-end data analytics dashboard built using **MySQL** for the database and **Python (pandas, seaborn, matplotlib)** for querying and visualizing banking data.
 The goal is to showcase data analysis, SQL querying, and data storytelling skills applied in a banking context.

 ## 📌 Project Objective